Since 1952, Honoring Courage in Journalism

 Colby’s Lovejoy Award, established in 1952, honors a member of the newspaper profession who continues Elijah Parish Lovejoy’s heritage of fearlessness and freedom.
 The recipient may be an editor, reporter, or publisher who has contributed to the nation’s journalistic achievement.
 Criteria include integrity, craftsmanship, character, intelligence, and courage.

-ProPublica’s Alec MacGillis to receive 2017 Lovejoy Award
+ProPublica’s Alec MacGillis receives 2017 Lovejoy Award for courageous journalism

 The Story of Lovejoy